Higashi-Murayama Station

 Higashi-Murayama Station (東村山駅, Higashi-Murayama-eki) is a junction passenger railway station located in the city of Higashimurayama, Tokyo, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Higashi-Murayama Station is served by the Seibu Shinjuku Line, the Seibu Kokubunji Line, and the Seibuen Line.
 It is 26.0 km from the Tokyo terminus of the Seibu Shinjuku Line at Seibu Shinjuku Station and 7.8 kilometers from the terminus of the Seibu Kokubunji Line at Kokubunji Station.
 All trains (including limited express services) stop at this station.
 It is also the terminus station of the Seibuen Line.

 Station layout

 Higashi-Murayama Station has two entrances, east and west, with one set of ticket barriers located centrally above the tracks.
 The platforms are connected by three overhead passageways.
-The station has three island platforms serving six tracks.
+The station has one island platform and three side platforms serving five tracks.